yduwcui/ai-gateway/site/docs/cli/installation.md

 ```

 :::tip
-`git clone` step is a temporary workaround for the issue with `go install`.
-See the issue [#1064](https://github.com/envoyproxy/ai-gateway/issues/1064) for details.

 `go install` command installs a binary in the `$(go env GOPATH)/bin` directory.
 Make sure that the `$(go env GOPATH)/bin` directory is in your `PATH` environment variable.